dlis/teslamate/README.md

    apt update && apt upgrade -y
    ```

-2. Make a directory where you want to install Teslamate and to the directory, for example:
+2. Make the directory where you want to install Teslamate and to the directory, for example:
    ```
    mkdir -p ~/teslamate
-   cd ~/teslamate
    ```

-3. Configure and up the stack:
+3. Go to a directory where you want to install Teslamate and configure and up the stack:
    ```
+   cd ~/teslamate
    bash -c "$(curl -sSL https://github.com/dlis/teslamate/raw/master/install.sh)"
    ```